 - The biggest concern is since the peak number of cases was not as high as in an unmanaged epidemic, will this be enough to keep from having a resurgence in the future.

 Much of the world is turning to how to reopen their economies without creating a second wave of infections and deaths.
 In many circles, this has been termed to moving from “the hammer” to “the dance.”

 The hammer was the relatively blunt instrument of more or less heavily restricting interpersonal contacts through mandated closures and placing “stay-home” orders.
-The dance is aptly named because it will involve a period of forwards and backwards adjustments in these social distancing guidelines.
-The keys, however are straightforward:
+The dance is aptly named because it will involve a period of forwards and backward adjustments in these social distancing guidelines.
+The keys, however, are straightforward: